-&lt;sup>111 See the leaked transcript of a speech delivered in 2000 by Zhao Qizheng, Minister of Information Office of China's State Council: https://studentsforafreetibet.org/get-involved/action-toolbox/tibetrelated-external-propaganda-and-tibetology-work-in-the-new-era.
+111 See the leaked transcript of a speech delivered in 2000 by Zhao Qizheng, Minister of Information Office of China's State Council: https://studentsforafreetibet.org/get-involved/action-toolbox/tibet-related-external-propaganda-and-tibetology-work-in-the-new-era unnecessary.
+In reality, his appeal prematurely forfeited a tactic that had proven effective at making China see the value of dialogue in the first place.

-Warren Smith, China's Tibet?
-Autonomy or Assimilation, 257.
+112 Warren Smith, China's Tibet?
+Autonomy or Assimilation (Lanham: Rowman and Littlefield Publishers, 2008), 257.
+113 Ibid, 228.